Quantumness certification via non-demolition measurements: Resources for realizing QNDM, and robustness against environmental noise

 In realistic experiments, we have to take into account also the environmental noise due to the interaction with the external environment, and errors due to the imprecise implementation of the unitary transformations.
 To see how these noise/error sources can affect the computation of both $K = C_{01} + C_{12} - C_{02}$ and the QNDM quasi-probability density function, we run simulations on a 5-qubit IBM quantum processor using the simulator \texttt{FakeBogotaV2}~\cite{qiskit2024}.
 The obtained results are presented in Fig.~\ref{fig:QNDM_LGI_comparison_noise}.

 Panel a) of Fig.~\ref{fig:QNDM_LGI_comparison_noise} refers to $N_{\text{shots}} = 10^{4}$ repetitions, for a total of $N_{\text{LG}} = 3 \cdot 10^4$ repetitions.
-From the figure, we can see that the regions where the LGI is violated are further shrunk to $24\%$ of the total $\omega\tau$ range, respectively.
-These results show that the use of the LGI as a witness of an MR violation may be problematic in the presence of environmental noise and gate/control errors.

-Panel b) of Fig.~\ref{fig:QNDM_LGI_comparison_noise} displays the QNDM quasi-probability density function obtained with $N_{\text{shots}} = 10^{2}$ and $\delta\lambda = 1$ for a total of $N_{\text{QNDM}} = 2 \cdot 10^4$ repetitions.
+From the figure, we can see that the regions where the LGI is not satisfied are further shrunk to $24\%$ of the total $\omega\tau$ range, respectively.
+On the other hand, panel b) of Fig.~\ref{fig:QNDM_LGI_comparison_noise} displays the QNDM quasi-probability density function obtained with $N_{\text{shots}} = 10^{2}$ and $\delta\lambda = 1$ for a total of $N_{\text{QNDM}} = 2 \cdot 10^4$ repetitions.
 Despite a quite low level of resources and the presence of environmental noise, the negative region of $\Prob_{\rm QNDM}(\Delta)$ is still clearly visible.
-Therefore, in this case, the advantage of using QNDM is even more pronounced since, with a fully comparable amount of resources, they allow for identifying the violation of the MR, while the LGI fails roughly in $75\%$ of cases.
+Therefore, in this case, the advantage of using QNDM is even more pronounced since, with a fully comparable amount of resources, they always allow for quantumness certification, while the LGI fails roughly in $75\%$ of cases.